rrooggiieerr/homeassistant-xyscreens/README.md

 Home Assistant integration to control XY Screens and See Max projector screens and lifts over the serial and RS-485 interface.

-This Home Assitant integration was first implemented for XY Screens.
+This Home Assistant integration was first implemented for XY Screens.
 After I was informed that the See Max devices use a very similar protocol support for these devices has been added.

 [XY Screens](https://www.xyscreen.com/) and See Max are OEM manufacturers of projector screens and